Egagasini Node

 Science Officer

-As the nodes science officer, Nicole manages the daily operations for the Secretariat’s of the South African Marine Research and Exploration Forum (SAMREF) and the South African chapter of the Indian Ocean Rim Association Academic Group (SA IORAG).
+As the nodes Science Officer, Nicole manages the daily operations for the Secretariat’s of the South African Marine Research and Exploration Forum (SAMREF) and the South African chapter of the Indian Ocean Rim Association Academic Group (SA IORAG).
 SAMREF (initially the Operation Phakisa Oceans Economy Oil and Gas Lab Initiative B3) was established in 2016 to take advantage of the environmental data (historical and new) collected by offshore industries and to facilitate the use of ocean-going platforms to collect new data as a way to mitigate the high costs of conducting marine research.
-In 2016 South Africa established the SA IORAG to provide support to South Africa as vice-chair of IORA and eventually the chairship of IORA 2017-2019.
+In 2016 South Africa established the SA IORAG to provide support to national departments responsible for IORA working groups, and to facilitate academic engagement within IORA.

 Nkululeko